DamieBrooks0803/tigergraph-hackathon/README.md

 ## Installation

-Please give detailed instructions on installing, configuring, and running the project so judges can fully replicate and assess it.
+Instructions on installing, configuring, and running the project to replicate and assess it.

-This can include:

 1. Clone repository - [Tigergraph challenge on Github](https://github.com/DamieBrooks0803/tigergraph-hackathon)
 2. Install dependencies